GabeScott/standard-works-vault/General Conference/1998 April - Living Worthy of the Girl You Will Someday Marry.md

 We hear much these days of the phenomenon called road rage.
 Drivers become provoked over some small irritation.
 They fly into a rage, even resulting in murder.
 A life of regret follows.

-As the writer of Proverbs has said, “He that is slow to anger is better than the mighty; and he that ruleth his spirit than he that taketh a city” (Prov.
-16:32).
+As the writer of Proverbs has said, “He that is slow to anger is better than the mighty; and he that ruleth his spirit than he that taketh a city” ([[Proverbs 16.32|Prov.
+16:32]]).

 If you have a temper, now is the time to learn to control it.
 The more you do so while you are young, the more easily it will happen.
 Let no member of this Church ever lose control of himself in such an unnecessary and vicious manner.
 Let him bring to his marriage words of peace and composure.

 I constantly deal with those cases of members of the Church who have been married in the temple and who later divorce and then apply for a cancellation of their temple sealing.
 When first married, they are full of great expectations, with a wonderful spirit of happiness.
 But the flower of love fades in an atmosphere of criticism and carping, of mean words and uncontrolled anger.
 Love flies out the window as contention enters.
 I repeat, my brethren, if any of you young men have trouble controlling your temper, I plead with you to begin the work of making that correction now.
 Otherwise you will bring only tears and sorrow into the homes which you will someday establish.
 Jacob, in the Book of Mormon, condemns his people for their wickedness in marriage.
 Says he: “Behold, ye have done greater iniquities than the Lamanites, our brethren.
 Ye have broken the hearts of your tender wives, and lost the confidence of your children, because of your bad examples before them; and the sobbings of their hearts ascend up to God against you.
-And because of the strictness of the word of God, which cometh down against you, many hearts died, pierced with deep wounds” (Jacob 2:35).
+And because of the strictness of the word of God, which cometh down against you, many hearts died, pierced with deep wounds” ([[Jacob 2.35|Jacob 2:35]]).

 Work for an education.
 Get all the training that you can.
 The world will largely pay you what it thinks you are worth.
-Paul did not mince words when he wrote to Timothy, “But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel” (1 Tim.
-5:8).
+Paul did not mince words when he wrote to Timothy, “But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel” ([[1 Timothy 5.8|1 Tim.
+5:8]]).

 It is your primary obligation to provide for your family.

 Your wife will be fortunate indeed if she does not have to go out and compete in the marketplace.
 She will be twice blessed if she is able to remain at home while you become the breadwinner of the family.

 Education is the key to economic opportunity.
-The Lord has laid a mandate upon us as a people to acquire learning “by study, and also by faith” (D&C 109:14).
+The Lord has laid a mandate upon us as a people to acquire learning “by study, and also by faith” ([[D&C 109.14|D&C 109:14]]).
 It is likely that you will be a better provider if your mind and hands are trained to do something worthwhile in the society of which you will become a part.

 Be modest in your wants.
 You do not need a big home with a big mortgage as you begin your lives together.
 You can and should avoid overwhelming debt.
 There is nothing that will cause greater tensions in marriage than grinding debt, which will make of you a slave to your creditors.
 You may have to borrow money to begin ownership of a home.
 But do not let it be so costly that it will preoccupy your thoughts day and night.